thisisprasad/Browser-File-Explorer-ui/documentation.md

 1. name - Name of the Application.
 2. version - Version to use while running the application.
 3. apps - This is an array of objects.
 This is the way to integrate applications with this project(FileXplorer).
 Each object representing an application.
 Each application/object contains following attributes:
-    i. name - Name of the application to be integrated. ii.
+    i. name - Name of the application to be integrated.
+A folder with this same name should be present in the apps folder.
+Each application must contain an "app.js" file.
+This file should/will override methods required to be done by every application.
+This is done by keeping in-mind the future prospects of the project. ii. contextmenu